atbcb/usab-uswds/files/readme.md

 - Shorter filesnames are preferable, even though that means they are less descriptive.
 - _If_ the the filename has date, put the date at the end, and use a format so that year/month/day is unambiguous and sorts correctly.
 E.g.:  2001-02-03 _not_ 02-03-01

-* The _presentations_ directory contains PPT files.
+The `presentations` directory contains MS PowerPoint files.

-* FOIA annual report is in CSV format.
+FOIA annual report is in `CSV` format.